hashicorp/terraform-aws-vault/README.md

 ## Who maintains this Blueprint?

 This Blueprint is maintained by [Gruntwork](http://www.gruntwork.io/).
-If you need help or support, send an email to [blueprints@gruntwork.io](mailto:blueprints@gruntwork.io?Subject=Vault%20Blueprint).
+If you're looking for help or commercial support, send an email to [blueprints@gruntwork.io](mailto:blueprints@gruntwork.io?Subject=Vault%20Blueprint).
 Gruntwork can help with:

+* Setup, customization, and support for this Blueprint.
 * Blueprints for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
 * Blueprints that meet compliance requirements, such as HIPAA.
 * Consulting & Training on AWS, Terraform, and DevOps.